EXTREMES AND INSTABILITIES

 A year-long Deep Mapping Project in conjunction with Walking the Land (see my Projects pages).

-A Terminalia Celebration 2026 - a walk across Brindister to Catherine’s Water (this will shortly appear in my Project page)
+A Terminalia Celebration 2026 - a walk across Brindister to Catherine’s Water (this will shortly appear in my Blog page)